What Is Gravestone Stories?

 Gravestone Stories presents American history through the lens of local memory and burial, integrating digital humanities, archival sources, and community engagement.
 It serves visitors, researchers, genealogists, educators, and anyone seeking a deeper understanding of Alexandria’s past.
+This is more than a tour — it is a living archive that continues to grow through ongoing research and discovery.

 How Gravestone Stories Began

-Our work is cited by museums, researchers, genealogists, Wikipedia editors, and the Library of Virginia’s Dictionary of Virginia Biography, reflecting the platform’s role as a trusted reference for Alexandria’s cemetery history.
+Our work is cited by museums, researchers, genealogists, Wikipedia editors, and the Library of Virginia’s Dictionary of Virginia Biography — reflecting the platform’s role as a trusted reference for Alexandria’s cemetery history.
 This broad engagement helps ensure that the lives and stories buried in these historic grounds remain visible, discoverable, and part of the public record.

 - Superintendent, Presbyterian Cemetery & Columbarium